css-materials/course-site/content/syllabus/data-transformation/index.md

 ## Overview

-* Identify computer programming as a form of problem solving
+* Identify  programming as a form of problem solving
 * Practice decomposing a goal into a set of discrete, computational tasks
-* Identify the verbs for a language of data manipulation
+* Identify the basic verbs for a language of data manipulation
 * Familiarize with Pipes
 * Practice transforming data